apache/nuttx/configs/lpcxpresso-lpc1768/README.txt

   PIO0_3-VBUS_SENSE** 39    P0.5

   These jumper settings are listed for information only.
 They are *not* required for use with NuttX and LPCXpresso.
+The configurable pins (P0.21 and P0.5) are not used!

   *J14 must be set to permit GPIO control of the USB connect pin **J12 must be set to permit GPIO control of the USB vbus sense pin